 - 1. Create an argument through the use of historical evidence. - 2.
 Analyze and interpret primary and secondary sources. - 3.
-Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of world history.
+Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history

 Evaluation/Grading Policy: